 But for a number of reasons, we need to get more trees into our eastern landscapes here because they’re the ones delivering the principle watershed, and biodiversity ecosystem services, and carbon sequestration, and cooling, and all those wonderful things they do for our urban heat islands.
 So, getting rid of trees is not the answer.”

-Moving from plants to people: if you are looking for digital age wisdom about being your most effective self and raising active, engaged, nature-connected kids, check out the easy, breezy 15-minute Durable Human Manifesto.
-Now also a 25-minute Audiobook.
+Moving from plants to people: if you are looking for digital age wisdom about being your most effective self and raising active, engaged, nature-connected kids, check out the quick-read How To Be a Durable Human: Revie and Thrive in the Digital Age Through the Power of Self-Design.

 Also: don’t miss a Durable Human post!
 Join the Durable Human email list for the blog, info, news and freebies.